 Senator Hutchison served as the Ranking Member on the Senate Committee on Commerce, Science and Transportation and the Appropriations Subcommittee for Commerce, Justice, and Science.
 She was also the Chairman of the Military Construction Appropriations Sub-Committee.
 In addition, the Senator served as Chairman of the Board of Visitors at the U.S. Military Academy at West Point.

 Prior to her Senate service, Senator Hutchison was elected Texas State Treasurer in 1990 and to the Texas House of Representatives in 1972.
 She was the first Republican woman elected to that body.
 She served in the Texas House until 1976 when she was appointed by President Gerald Ford to serve as vice-chairman of the National Transportation Safety Board.

 Senator Hutchison is an acclaimed author, her most recent book, Unflinching Courage: Pioneering Women Who Shaped Texas was released in April 2013.
 She has published two bestsellers – Leading Ladies: American Trailblazers, released in October 2007, and American Heroines: The Spirited Women Who Shaped Our Country, released in 2004.
-In June 2000, she and several colleagues coauthored Nine and Counting: The Women of the Senate.
+In June 2000, she coauthored Nine and Counting: The Women of the Senate.